 Lycopene, known to protect eyes against age-related disease, also protects prostate cells from cancer (as does Lutein) and is found in Red, Yellow, Orange and Green Vegetables (especially cooked or tinned tomatoes) – Eat the Rainbow!

-When I started to take MaxiFocus, the formulation included vinpocetine, which has been used in clinical practice for over 20 years in Hungary and other countries by people with cerebrovascular disorders and related symptoms, making it of particular interest to me, with reference to cerebral palsy.
+When I started to take MaxiFocus, the formulation included vinpocetine, which has been used in clinical practice for over 20 years in Hungary and other countries by people with cerebrovascular disorders and related symptoms, making it of particular interest to me, regarding cerebral palsy.

 In July 2009, vinpocetine was removed from the formulation of MaxiFocus.
 A positive result of this change was a distinct improvement in flavour, making the product more pleasant to take.
 I am pleased, however, that vinpocetine is still available in ReFocus, which supports mental function by increasing neuronal firing rate.